bluz71/vim-mistfly-statusline/README.md

 Notice
 ------

-File explorers, such as _NERDTree_ and _netrw_, and certain other special buffers will be minimally styled by this plugin, which often is for the best for these special buffer.
+File explorers, such as _NERDTree_, _netrw_ and certain other special buffers, will have their statusline blanked out by this plugin.

 Layout And Default Colors
 -------------------------